 - The willingness of the insurance company to settle the case

-The majority of personal injury cases settle before the trial date, and an experienced attorney may be able to help you reach a favorable settlement that much sooner.
+The majority of experienced personal injury attorney cases settle before the trial date, and an experienced attorney may be able to help you reach a favorable personal injury settlement offer that much sooner.
 The Gwinnett County, Georgia personal injury lawyers at Brauns Law Accident Injury Lawyers, PC can negotiate with the insurance company on your behalf and work toward obtaining a fair and favorable settlement offer in your case.

 Personal Injury Case Timeline Infographic